mjkpolo/Zybo-Z7-20-Wiki/Petalinux-Uart-with-PMOD-Guide.md

 ```
 Uartlite will not function properly in QEMU, but you can see it at `/dev/ttyUL1`.
 To test it, let's format an SD card.

-First, suspend docker with `Ctrl+P Ctrl+Q` and attach later with `docker attach --latest`.
+First, detach from docker with `Ctrl+P Ctrl+Q` and attach later with `docker attach --latest`.
 Run `lsblk` and find your SD card.
 If you're struggling to do this, run `lsblk` once before inserting your SD card, and once after to see which label it was assigned.

 Once you have the label (ex. sdb), run: `sudo fdisk /dev/sdb`
 ```